preciofishbone/OmniaDocsG2/general-assets/rtf-editor/index.rst

 Responsive width is the default, meaning the image fills the whole width of the RTF area in the block, with the height/width ratio intact.

-You can also set en exact width in pixels by selecting "Fixed Width".
+You can also set an exact width in pixels by selecting "Fixed Width".

 Here's an example with the image width set to 200 pixels: